Skip to content

 import demo__script as script

-In the script editor, you can hover over the question mark icon in the left panel to directly copy relevant statements
+In the Script editor, you can hover over the question mark icon in the left sidebar to directly copy the relevant statement.

-If you need to export a script collection, any other scripts this collection depends on must also be exported.
-Otherwise, the exported script collection will not run properly due to missing functions!
+If you need to export a Script Set, the other Scripts that this Script Set depends on must also be exported.
+Otherwise, the exported Script Set will not be able to run due to missing functions!

-Scripts or script collections are not Python modules and cannot originally be imported using import
+Scripts or Script Sets are not Python modules and cannot be imported using import.

-However, DataFlux Func implements a dynamic loading mechanism internally, allowing the use of import statements to load dynamic code.
-Therefore, the following formats are incorrect.
+However, DataFlux Func internally implements a dynamic loading mechanism and allows the use of import statements to load dynamic code.
+Therefore, the following syntax is incorrect.

 Python